Six Years Ago Today

 - Carrera hit .333/.429/.583 and scored 4 runs.

 - Donaldson hit .538/.471/.846, with 4 doubles and 4 runs.
 He played some excellent defense.
 And he had that game-winning dash.

 - Encarnacion hit .417/.500/.917 with 2 home runs, 4 runs and 4 RBI.

-- Marco Estrada pitched 8.1 innings of 4 hit ball in his start.
-He was terrific in the playoff for us.
+- Marco Estrada pitched 8.1 innings of 4-hit ball in his start.
+He was terrific in the playoffs for us.

 - Osuna pitched 3.2 innings of scoreless ball, allowing just 1 hit with 4 strikeouts.

-We played the Rangers in the ALDS two seasons in a row, and we got a lifetime’s worth of great memories (and Minor Leaguer came up with a couple of very lovely t-shirts, here is the post on the Donaldson Dash shirt).
+We played the Rangers in the ALDS two seasons in a row, and we got a lifetime’s worth of great memories (and Minor Leaguer came up with a lovely t-shirt, here is the post on the Donaldson Dash shirt).